DivyanshuTak/posthoc_refinement_SAE/README.md

 ### Step 4: Evaluation (linear probing)

-We evaluate on **BACH, PCam-10, BreakHis, CRC-100K**, and **optionally MHIST** using the EVA framework.
+We evaluate on **BACH, PCam-10, BreakHis, CRC-100K**, and **MHIST** using the EVA framework.
 This repo includes a modified copy of OpenMidnight (under `OpenMidnight/`), along with the SAE backbone wrapper in `OpenMidnight/dinov2/eval/om_sae_backbone.py` and all eva-probe configs set up.
 From the repo root:

 1. **Install eva-probe** (source is in `OpenMidnight/eva-probe/`)
    ```bash